Perustaja/PermissionServerDemo/README.md

 #### The largest problem - Updating Permissions
 Permissions is really the largest problem here.
 When it boils down to it, there are really three possible ways to handle updating of permissions.
 #### 1 - Eventual update via token refresh
 The easiest of the 3 methods, the basis of this is to put permissions information (or, at least, roles) into the JWT and have a very short refresh timer (< 10 minutes) so that when a user's access is changed, it will be updated *eventually*.
-The downside if storing the tenantId as a claim (like Azure or other companies do) is that you will have to log your user in and out if they switch tenants.
-I don't believe there is built-in functionality to "soft-relog" a user currently, so while it would sound great to simply re-issue the token without prompting the user when they select a tenant to change, I don't believe it can be done, at least not simply.
+Similarly I have seen systems where the tenant id is stored in the JWT.
+The downside of storing the tenantId as a claim (like Azure or other companies do, although their systems fit their requirements) is that you will have to log your user in and out if they switch tenants.
+I don't believe there is built-in functionality to "soft-relog" a user currently, so while it would sound great to simply re-issue the token without prompting the user when they select a tenant to change, I don't believe it can be done, at least not without lots of custom complex code.

 #### 2 - Force a token refresh
 This is how Auth0 does it.
 Regardless of the arguments against tracking jwts, many companies do it for revocation anyway.
 The downside is a lot of custom code server and client-side that goes against a standard that may have major security implications.
 Basically, a lot of work and kind of hacky (though pragmatic).

 #### 3 - Permissions server (policy server)
 This is how some companies do it, using services like OPA (basically json XACML that's very fast).
 You have a remote server authorize requests that are protected.
 This is the approach I chose.
 It isn't for everyone but I wanted to try this.
 I chose to use gRPC to make authorization validation network calls for each protected endpoint using custom attributes.<br>
 Pros<br>